Overview

 Start Date = Previous Reconciliation Date

-• On Page 2 (step 2) of each Reconciliation are the lump values that will post to the Journal Entry in your accounting application.
+- On Page 2 (step 2) of each Reconciliation are the summary values that will post to the Journal Entry in your accounting application.

 Dates